Skip to main content

 Notrium is a survival game set on an alien planet where players must scavenge for food, supplies, and equipment to survive harsh environments and dangerous alien creatures.
 With four playable characters, each with unique abilities, players can choose their strategy to explore, fight, or sneak past enemies, working towards one of six possible endings.
 Originating in 2003, Notrium inspired a wave of indie survival games and mods, becoming a classic in the genre.

-• Notrium is a nostalgic gem that offers a unique survival experience with multiple playable characters, each providing a different gameplay style and story.
+• Notrium is a pioneering survival game that offers a unique experience with multiple playable races, each with distinct gameplay styles and storylines.

-• The game features a robust crafting system and a high level of replayability due to its randomly generated maps and multiple endings.
+• The game features a high level of replayability due to its randomized environments, crafting mechanics, and various endings, making each playthrough feel fresh.

-• The game's graphics and sound design are considered outdated, which may deter players accustomed to modern standards.
+• The graphics and sound design are dated, which may deter some players who expect modern visuals and audio quality.

 12 mentions Positive Neutral Negative

-The music in the game is described as repetitive and lacking variety, with short tracks that can become tiresome over time.
-While some players find it acceptable, the ease of modding allows for the addition of new music, which could enhance the experience.
-Overall, the music is considered a weak point, contributing to a less enjoyable atmosphere.
+The music in the game is generally considered repetitive and lacking in variety, with short tracks that can become tiresome.
+However, players appreciate the ease of modding, allowing them to quickly add new music to enhance their experience.
+Overall, while the music may not be impressive, it is manageable for those willing to customize it.

 • “Personally, I'm fine with it, but Notrium is extremely easy to mod, and adding new music to the playlist won't take you more than a few minutes.”